Zheng Shuang (actress, born 1991): 2009–2013: Beginnings and rising popularity

 In 2012, Zheng portrayed double roles in the historical drama Secret History of Princess Taiping, playing Princess Taiping and Princess Andingsi.
 In 2013, she starred in fashion romance drama The Queen of SOP 2, the sequel to the 2011 hit drama.

-2014–2020: Rising Popularity
+2014–2020: Breakthrough and mainstream success

 In 2014, Zheng starred in the hit fantasy action drama Swords of Legends, where she played a fox spirit.
 The popularity of the drama led to renewed recognition for Zheng, and she won the Audience's Favorite Actress award at the 13th Huading Awards.